'Boston Globe' Finds Mislabeled Fish In Restaurants

 BLOCK: It is pretty striking, when you think about it, that you're talking about restaurants in Massachusetts, which has such a longstanding and, at least at one point, thriving fishing industry.

 ABELSON: We were fairly surprised at how widespread this was, given that Boston is such a seafood-savvy town.
-And it came to us as a bit of a surprise - of the scope it hit restaurants.
+And it came to us as a bit of a surprise at the scope it hit restaurants.
 Low-end, high-end, chain, mom-and-pops, and no one seemed to be immune.

 BLOCK: I've been talking with Jenn Abelson of the Boston Globe.
 Their series is called "Fishy Business."
 Jenn, thanks very much.